benhall847/Space_Shooter/README.md

 ### installation

+- First [download and install python](https://www.python.org/downloads/) for your computer.

-- First [install](https://www.pygame.org/wiki/GettingStarted) pygame into your terminal.
+- Second [install pygame](https://www.pygame.org/wiki/GettingStarted) into your terminal.

 - Then download and unzip Space_Shooter.